DevNet Lab 17 -- Automated testing with pyATS and Genie

 The true benefit of pyATS is the ability to quickly and easily test the **configuration state** and **operational state** of a device for compliance with the **desired state** of the network.
 While there are benefits to both types of testing, this lab is designed to familiarize you with operational state testing to provide a more complete view of your network's current status.

-To illustrate **operational state** testing with pyats, we need to run two routers that are OSPF protocol neighbors exchanging networks.
-This will allow us to test for the presence of an IPv4 network prefix on the spoke router that is advertised by the hub router.
+To illustrate **operational state** testing with pyATS, you need to run two routers that are OSPF protocol neighbors exchanging networks.
+This will allow you to test for the presence of an IPv4 network prefix on the spoke router that is advertised by the hub router.

 ### Objectives